 Private UIC wells are also required to meet WAC 173-218 and register with Ecology prior to construction.
-Prior to civil plan approval, the applicant must provide proof of Ecology's authorization of a proposed private infiltration facility.
+In some cases, prior to civil plan approval, the City may require verification of Ecology's authorization of a proposed private infiltration facility or a demonstration by the applicant that the UIC facility will meet Ecology's water quality standards.